Sukrit Singh Puri

 Political Drivers of Corporate Social Responsibility

-With Christiane Bode (Imperial Business School), Aline Gatignon (Wharton)
+With Christiane Bode (Imperial), Aline Gatignon (HEC Paris)

 The 2013 update to the Companies Act in India required all large corporates to spend 2% of trailing three-year net profit on Corporate Social Responsibility (CSR).
 In this project, we examine granular project-level CSR spending data and use staggered state-level elections to study how political influence may shape when, where, and how firms allocate their CSR budgets.